sbryngelson/group-docs/group-syllabus/figures.md

 ### White space

 Minimize any excessive white space in journal/abstract figures.
-This helps match the figures with relevant text and makes the paper and figure generally more appealing.
+This helps match the figures with relevant text and makes the paper and figure more appealing.
 This can also prevent figures from floating into irrelevant sections.
 Remove all white space around the figure borders.
 Figures in presentations can afford a bit of extra white space.